 Maintaining your SBA guarantee is a process that begins during your first conversation with a borrower and continues until the last payment of the loan.
 Read on for our overview of the key steps to take during each phase of the loan that will help ensure your guarantee is there if you ever need it.

 VITAL Financial Services has never had a guarantee denied on an SBA loan we originated.
 We’ll work with you during every step of the loan process to provide guidance that ensures your guarantee is protected.
-If you’re looking for a full-service partner, let’s talk about how we can work together.
+Learn more about our services for lenders.